 As noted above, senior leadership and program managers are very important stakeholders in the learning agenda process.
-The following sample meeting agendas include questions you could ask senior leadership or program managers during an initial meeting about your agency's learning agenda.
+The sample meeting agendas on the following page include questions you could ask senior leadership or program managers during initial meetings about your agency's learning agenda.
 The EO and related staff could also adapt the agendas below in a group setting by selecting a sub-set of the questions listed.

 - Conferences/Roundtables

 - Surveys

-- Email Campaigns

 - Individual Interviews

 - Webinars

+- Email Campaigns

 - Requests for Public Comment